claire-codes/generator-clekyll/README.md

 ## N.B.

 Jekyll might get in a but of a tizz if you have a node_modules folder within the project structure - delete it and/or install generators somewhere other than within the Jekyll project.

+## Testing

+After cloning the repo locally, install the dependencies with `npm i` then run the tests with the command `npm test`.

+If you want to take the generator for a test drive, first run `npm link` then call the generator as you normally would, i.e. `yo clekyll`.

 ## Getting To Know Yeoman